World Aquatics: Members

 In June 2017, Bhutan became the 208th national member federation of FINA (now World Aquatics); and on 30 November 2017, Anguilla became the 209th national member federation.
+As of 2025, São Tomé and Príncipe had become the 210th member federation.
+World Aquatics also permits athletes not affiliated with a member federation to compete at events under the 'Athlete Refugee Team' banner.
+Athletes from Russia and Belarus are currently only allowed to compete as neutrals due to the ongoing Russian invasion of Ukraine.

 Members are grouped by continent, and there are 5 continental associations of which they can choose to be a member: